skosch/YinYangFit/docs/source/index.markdown

 ## A letterfitter's objectives

-Before we dive into the science, let's review how the three ideas fit into a broader cognitive science context.
+Before we dive into the details, let's review how the three objectives fit into a broader cognitive science context.

 ### Typographic colour